 Every business wants to keep the personal touch.
 Because even if they don’t really need to build a personal relationship with their customers, the engaging in an individualized manner helps people feel valued and like they’re being taken care of.

 That’s why personalization will always be one of the key elements of business texting.
 This includes personalizing messages to both leads and current customers or clients.
 After all, once you create a standard of personalization in getting a lead to convert, you need to uphold and continue that standard.

-Wondering why you should spend the time personalizing messages?
+Wondering why you should spend the time personalizing business text messages?
 These three stats help us understand how personalization affects people’s buying decisions.

 When nearly 80% of people say they’ll only do something about an offer if it essentially shows a business listened to them, you can’t afford to not personalize your messages.
 Because if that’s what consumers want OFFERS to look like, what do you think are the chances of engagement on any other type of outreach?

 All customer engagement should be personalized, even if you aren’t coming to someone with an offer.
 Perhaps especially when you aren’t coming to someone with an offer.

 Personalizing messages isn’t a complicated process either.
 Use information from your CRM and other notes team members have made to follow up with leads and customers.
 Show people you care about making their experience a good one and make personalization the norm!

 Personalization matters so much that almost 60% of people will share their personal information if that means receiving personalized offers!
 Quite a few people willingly exchange personal information to get a better experience.
 So responsibly use people’s info to do just that.